The Cyclades · Naxos

 Chora waterfront

-Fish-focused mezze, share half a dozen plates.
-Easy first meal.
+Fish-focused mezze; share half a dozen plates.
+An easy first meal.

 €€Share plates